jhannemann/bowling/instructions/BowlingGame.md

 the original ball speed is realistic but too low for the lane's current physical properties.
 A good speed for our purpose is 13 m/s.
 Change the speed in the Ball prefab's script component to 13 m/s.
-Note that this does not change the value of the `speed` variable in the corresponding C# script.

 Playing the scene now,
 you should see a much improved behavior of the ball and the pins.